Mera Peak and Island Peak via Amphu Laptsa

 • Everest National Park Permit & TIMS (Trekkers Security Card) permit

-• Island Peak Special Climbing Permit
+• Required Special Climbing Permit

 • One experienced Climbing guide (English speaking, first aid trained, trained & licensed from Nepal Mountaineering Association- Rock climbing and mountaineering trained)